osukhorukova/api_testing/README.md

-#  🔗 API testing via Postman
+#  🔗 REST and SOAP API testing via Postman

 1) I tested all methods that are provided for https://petstore.swagger.io/ in Postman and created the corresponding collections:
  <ul>